boolean-uk/java-tdd-bobs-bagels/src/main/java/com/booleanuk/core/domain-model.md

 # Domain Model for Bobs Bagels Shop :-)
+``
+I will copy paste the domain-model-tables under each user story if they received modifications from previous user stories ``
 ## User Story (1)
 ```
 1.
 As a member of the public,